puppetlabs/trapperkeeper/README.md

 As we mentioned before, it's better to separate your business logic from your service definitions as much as possible, so that you can test your business logic functions directly.
-Thus, the vast majority of your tests should not need to involve trapperkeeper at all.
-However, you probably will want to have a small handful of tests that do boot up a full trapperkeeper app, so that you can verify that your dependencies work as expected, etc.
+Thus, the vast majority of your tests should not need to involve Trapperkeeper at all.
+However, you probably will want to have a small handful of tests that do boot up a full Trapperkeeper app, so that you can verify that your dependencies work as expected, etc.

-When writing tests that boot a trapperkeeper app, the best way to do it is to use the helper testutils macros that we describe in the [testutils documentation](./doc/test-utils.md).
+When writing tests that boot a Trapperkeeper app, the best way to do it is to use the helper testutils macros that we describe in the [testutils documentation](./doc/test-utils.md).
 They will take care of things like making sure the application is shut down cleanly after